aibolem/vexflow-wiki-vexchords/How-Formatting-Works.md

 ![](http://i.imgur.com/gQjvw4I.png)

-Notice that these are these are what are in charge of providing x values to all `Tickable` based classes (eg: `Note`, `StaveNote`, etc-- any duration based class)
+Notice that these are what are in charge of providing x values to all `Tickable` based classes (eg: `Note`, `StaveNote`, etc-- any duration based class)

 The `Formatter` is in charge of creating these `TickContexts` based on the voices provided, and if a width is included, it attempts to justify the `TickContexts` across that width.
 It purely deals with formatting across x values.